Mobile App Development Lifecycle – Step-by-step Process

 The latest figures from Statista tell us that there are now 2.7 million apps in the Google Play store, and Apple users have 1.82 million applications to choose from – generating billions of downloads each year.

 Businesses that know how to make a mobile product that offers value to the users win a great advantage over the competition.
-That is why the knowledge of the mobile app development process – that is, knowing how any software company makes apps, from discovery to release and maintenance – is critical here.
+That is why understanding the various stages of the app development life cycle – from creating, testing, launching, to maintaining an app – is critical.
+This structured approach ensures successful app development.
 Let’s have a look at what this process looks like.

 1. Defining the idea

 Successful apps – like successful businesses in general – solve a genuine problem for customers.
-Consequently, the first step in the mobile app development process is to define the value proposition.
+Consequently, the first step in the mobile app development process is to define the value proposition by bringing your app idea to life and assessing its feasibility.
 The best way of doing so is by focusing on a problem of your target group.

 That’s why you need to start with a Problem Statement, a short description of the gap between the current state and the desired one.